How it works

 POEditor Organization Settings

-The organization’s Billing section is the place where you can:
+In the Billing section you can:

 • add or edit the organization’s billing details